oss-mindware/AutoGPT-Mindware/README.md

 api_budget: 0.05
 ```

-#### 2. Run Auto-GPT
+#### 2. Run AutoGPT

-Launch Auto-GPT.
+Launch AutoGPT.
 It should utilize the YouTube plugin to find sushi videos 🍣